ZeWave/ZeWave.github.io/README.md

-# The Wave addon Repository
+# The Wave add-ons repository
 ## Current Version: 0.0.1

 Instructions for adding this repo: